 The phrase “I am the way and the truth and the life” is one of the seven “I Am” statements of Jesus (John 6:35, 48, 51; 8:12; 9:5; 10:7, 9; 10:11, 14; 11:25; 14:6; 15:1).
 After the Last Supper and before the crucifixion, Jesus said to His disciples, “Let not your hearts be troubled… In my Father’s house are many rooms… I go to prepare a place for you?
 And if I go … I will come again and will take you to myself, that where I am you may be also” (John 14:1-3).
 Then, Thomas said to him, “where you are going.
 How can we know the way?” (verse 5).
 Then, Jesus said these famous words, “I am the way, and the truth, and the life.
 No one comes to the Father except through me” (verse 6).

-Jesus declared His deity, “Truly, truly I say unto you, before Abraham was, I am” (John 8:58).
+Jesus declared His deity to the world, “Truly, truly I say unto you, before Abraham was, I am” (John 8:58).
 The term “I am” is a title for God (Exodus 3:14).
-And the Jews understood that Jesus was equating Himself with God because they took up stones to stone Him for blaspheming (v.
-59).
+And the Jews understood that Jesus was equating Himself with God because they took up stones to stone Him for blaspheming (verse 59).

 By His humanity, Christ touches this earth, and by His divinity He touches heaven.
 He is the ladder connecting earth and heaven (John 1:51).
-Because of His incarnation and death “a new and living way” has been consecrated for us (Heb.
-10:20).
-There is no other means of salvation (Acts 4:12; 1 Tim.
-2:5).
-Christ is the only way through whom we must seek redemption (John 14:6; 17:3; John 14:5–6; Rom.
-5:1–2).
+Because of His incarnation and death “a new and living way” has been consecrated for us (Hebrews 10:20).
+There is no other means of salvation (Acts 4:12; 1 Timothy 2:5).
+Christ is the only way through whom we must seek redemption (John 14:6; 17:3; John 14:5–6; Romans 5:1–2).

 In His service,